Bryan Reynolds Player Props: Pirates vs. Padres

-Bryan Reynolds, with a slugging percentage of .293 in his past 10 games -- including one home run -- will be in action for the Pittsburgh Pirates versus the San Diego Padres, with Yu Darvish on the mound, July 24 at 9:40 PM ET.
+Bryan Reynolds -- .195 average over his past 10 games -- will be in action for the Pittsburgh Pirates against the San Diego Padres, with Blake Snell on the hill, on July 25 at 9:40 PM ET.

-He strung together two hits (going 2-for-5 with a home run and an RBI) in his most recent game against the Angels.
+He had a hitless showing in his last game (0-for-4) against the Padres.

 Bryan Reynolds Game Info & Props vs. the Padres